OneArgo/ArgoFormatChecker/README.md

 The Argo File Checker is not yet designed to checking *prof.nc and *Sprof.nc.
 It checks only TRAJ, META, TECH and PROFILES files.

+## Run File checker using Python and an API

+In folder /argo-file-checker-python you will find a python wrapper and an API to facilitate the use of Argo FileChecker.

 ## TOOLS

 ### Maven Wrapper